- FREE YOURSELF FROM DEPRESSION, ANXIETY AND EMOTIONAL DISTRESS

 “What we’re trying to get people to do is to anchor themselves in their experience so that when a negative emotion comes up in the mind, it can wash over them; it doesn’t bring to mind all of the negative associations that for some people can happen very automatically.”
 Zindel Segal, co-founder of MBCT The Mindful Way Through Depression Video

 We hold our MBCT classes in North York – 3080 Yonge Street (at Lawrence) once a week for 8 weeks.
-Each class is 2 hours and 15 minutes.
-There is also a one-day retreat at about week 6.
+Each class is 2 hours long.
+There is also a one-day retreat on a weekend at about week 6.

-All training materials included; CDs, MP3s and MBCT workbook The Mindful Way, are free for participants.
+- Training materials, CDs, MP3s and workbooks, are free for participants.

 Larry Borins MSW, RSW is a psychotherapist in private practice and founder of Mind Health Toronto, a centre for emotional wellbeing.
 He holds a Masters degree from Wurzweiler School of Social Work, Yeshiva University.
 In addition, Larry has advanced training in Cognitive Behavior Therapy, Mindfulness Based Interventions and Emotionally Focused Couples Therapy and uses these modalities to help his clients get out of the vicious cycles of negative emotions, recognize destructive patterns, find deeper connections, and explore new options for positive change.

 |To Register please call Michelle 416-322-5433 or e-mail firstname.lastname@example.org|